LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 - Complete profile with detailed experience and skills

-- Recent activity (posts, comments, shares in last 30 days)
+- Recent activity (posts, comments, shares in the last 30 days)

 - Headline that clearly communicates who you help